An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Thank you, Mr. Bolton, for taking the time to share your thoughts, advice, and ideology with our readers.
 It is an absolute delight.
 Our readers and STH appreciate it a lot.

 Stay tuned for more such interviews with software testing’s most familiar faces.
-Feel free to comment below for your suggestions/questions.
+Feel free to comment below with your suggestions/questions.
 We would love to hear your feedback.
 Also, let us know if you want us to interview anyone in specific.

 Was this helpful?